 The UW Master of Supply Chain Transportation & Logistics is a flexible, 43-credit program that can be completed in two years of part-time study.

-The program begins with a week-long
+The program begins with the

 The program continues online with one course per quarter for eight quarters.
 All students complete the same courses in a defined sequence, moving through the curriculum as a close-knit group known as a cohort.
 Courses include live online classes supplemented by recorded materials and self-study modules that can be completed at any time.